GSA/digitalgov.gov/content/resources/introduction-to-qr-codes.md

 date: 2023-02-02 18:56:00 -0500
 title: Introduction to QR codes
 deck: How and why to use QR codes to bridge the online and offline worlds
-summary: What's a QR code and when should you use one?
-What are the alternatives to QR codes?
-Get answers in this Digital.gov resource on how and why to use them.
+summary: What is a QR code and how can you create one?
+What are some alternatives to using QR codes?
+This introductory resource will help you explore your options.

 # See all topics at https://digital.gov/topics
 topics:
   - analytics
   - social-media
   - mobile

 # See all authors at https://digital.gov/authors
 authors:
   - toni-bonitto

 slug: introduction-to-qr-codes
-primary_image: 10x-areas-of-focus
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 ## What are QR codes?

 QR codes (or Quick Response codes) are two-dimensional codes that you can scan with a smartphone.
 The code contains information, usually a site address, and once you scan it, the code connects you with a resource on the web.

 ## Why use QR codes?